-Considering that these replica Civil War swords typically sells online for forty bucks plus shipping, unless they come broken in the box, it would be pretty hard to go wrong.
+Considering that these replica Civil War swords typically sells online for fifty bucks plus shipping, unless they come broken in the box, it would be pretty hard to go wrong.

-And being made from decent quality carbon steel (albiet unsharpened) this sword represents some excellent value for money, despite the fact that it is more historically 'flavored than accurate...
+And being made from decent quality carbon steel (albeit unsharpened) this sword represents some excellent value for money, despite the fact that it is more historically 'flavored' than historically accurate...